How to convert your KEYNOTE file

 KEYNOTE files, commonly associated with Apple's presentation software Keynote, are known for their high-quality graphics and seamless integration into the Apple ecosystem.
 However, converting KEYNOTE files can be challenging due to their proprietary nature and compatibility issues outside of Apple products.

 Keynote files are typically saved with the .key extension.
-When converting these files, you can opt for formats like .pptx-converter">.pptx, .pdf, .ppt, .html, and .jpg.
+When converting these files, you can opt for formats like .pptx, .pdf, .ppt, .html, and .jpg.
 These formats each offer unique advantages, such as broader compatibility with software like Microsoft PowerPoint and Adobe Acrobat.

 Software options for converting KEYNOTE files include Apple's own Keynote app, which allows for exporting files to various formats directly from the application.
 Additionally, LibreOffice Impress and Microsoft PowerPoint can sometimes open and convert .key files, but may encounter formatting issues.